RudeRider/batch-cropper-app/README.md

-🖼️ Batch Image Aspect Ratio Cropper
-This is a powerful, client-side application designed for efficiently cropping multiple images to a uniform aspect ratio (or fixed pixel resolution).
-All processing, including cropping, resizing, filling, and ZIP compilation, is handled directly in your browser, ensuring speed and privacy.
+🎬 Digital Asset Tools: Batch Cropper & Frame Capture This application bundles two powerful, client-side tools designed for efficient media asset preparation directly in your browser.
+All processing, including image manipulation, frame extraction, and ZIP compilation, is handled locally for speed and privacy.

-The user interface is split into two main columns:
+✨ Application Structure
+The interface uses a sticky header for quick tool switching and a responsive two-column layout on large screens:

-Controls (Right Sticky Sidebar): Persistent access to upload, global settings, and batch download, regardless of scroll position.
+Controls (Right Sticky Sidebar): Provides persistent access to file upload, global settings, and batch download buttons for the active tool, regardless of scroll position.

-Gallery (Left Scrollable Area): Displays individual cropping previews and local, per-image overrides.

-✨ Features
-Batch Upload: Supports multiple PNG and JPEG files via file selection or drag-and-drop.

-Sticky Controls: Global settings and download button remain visible in a fixed sidebar while scrolling the gallery.

-Global Aspect Ratio Presets: Easily set a default ratio (e.g., 9:16, 1:1, 16:9) applied to all images.

-Custom Ratio Input: Define any custom ratio (e.g., 5:2).

-Individual Cropping Previews: Adjust the crop box for each image visually using the Cropper.js interface.

-Prevent Accidental Zoom: Mouse wheel scrolling over the image area is reserved for image zoom only, preventing accidental page scroll interference.

-Local Overrides (Per Image):

-Local Ratio Override: Set a unique aspect ratio for an individual image.

-Output Format & Quality: Choose PNG (for transparency) or JPEG (with adjustable quality/compression).

-Solid Color Fill: Apply a solid background color to areas outside the original image boundary (useful when cropping a landscape photo to a portrait ratio).

-Fixed Output Resolution: Select from preset pixel sizes (like 1080×1920) or define a custom width and height for the final output.

-Download Options:

-Batch Download (ZIP): Download all processed images compiled into a single ZIP file.

-Local Download: Download a single processed image directly from its card.
+Tool Content (Left Area): Displays the working area, such as the Cropper Gallery or the Video Player.

+🖼️ Tool 1: Batch Image Cropper
+This tool streamlines the process of cropping multiple images to a specific aspect ratio or fixed pixel resolution.

-🚀 Workflow
+🚀 Batch Cropper Workflow
-Upload Files (Step 1 - Sticky): Use the file input or drag-and-drop your PNG/JPEG images into the zone in the sticky sidebar.
+1. Upload Files (Sticky Sidebar): Drag-and-drop or select your PNG/JPEG images.

-Set Global Settings (Step 2 - Sticky): Select a default Aspect Ratio or apply a Custom Ratio.
-This is automatically applied to all loaded images.
+2. Set Global Settings (Sticky Sidebar): Define the default Aspect Ratio (e.g., 9:16) for all images.

-Review Gallery (Step 4 - Left Area): Images appear in the gallery area on the left.

-For each image, you can manually drag the crop box to refine the selection.

-Use the local controls on each card to override the ratio, set a fixed Output Resolution (using presets or custom), choose Fill Color, or change the Output Format.

-Download (Step 3 - Sticky):

-Use the large "Download All Cropped Images (ZIP)" button in the sidebar to process and download the entire batch.

-Use the "Download Single Image" button on individual cards for immediate download.
+4. Crop Gallery (Left Area): Review all images and use the local controls for granular adjustments.

+3. Batch Download (Sticky Sidebar): Use the main button to download all processed images in a single ZIP file.

-🛠️ Local Controls Explained
+🛠️ Local Controls Explained (Per Image)
-Each image card provides detailed local controls that override the global settings:

 Control

 Description

-Visual Feedback
+Default Setting

 Local Ratio Override

-Sets a specific ratio for this image only.

-Indigo border/ring if not set to "Global Default".
+Overrides the global aspect ratio for this image only.
+Keeps the mouse wheel zoom enabled for precise control, while preventing accidental scrolling of the main page.

+Uses Global Default

+Output Resolution

+Sets the final image dimensions in exact pixels.
+Use presets (like 1080x1920) or define custom WxH.

+1080x1920 (Story)

 Fill Empty Area

-Toggles solid color filling for transparent areas (when cropping outside the source image bounds).
+Toggles solid color filling for transparent areas (occurs when cropping outside the original image bounds).

-Pink border/ring if fill color is not the default white (#ffffff) and the toggle is checked.

-Output Resolution

-Selects a fixed pixel dimension (e.g., 1080×1920) or allows custom input.
-Default is 1080×1920.

-Orange border/ring if a fixed size is selected or if valid custom dimensions are entered.
+Checked (White Fill)

 Output Format

-Allows selection between PNG (better for transparency/quality) or JPEG (smaller size, uses quality slider).
+Allows selection between PNG (better for quality/transparency) or JPEG (smaller file size, uses quality slider).

-Green border/ring if set to JPEG.
+PNG

+Download Single Image

+Downloads the current image immediately, applying all local settings.

+N/A

+🎥 Tool 2: Video Frame Capture
+This tool lets you upload a short video and extract individual frames as high-quality PNG images.

+🚀 Frame Capture Workflow
+1. Upload Video (Left Area): Select an MP4, MOV, or other common video file.

+Capture Frames:

+Single Frame: Manually move the video timeline scrubber to the desired moment, then click "Capture Frame".

+Auto Batch: Use "Capture 10 Frames (Auto)" to quickly extract 10 frames based on the current time and the set interval (in seconds).

+2. Captured Frames (Right Sidebar): Review the gallery of captured frames.
+You can delete frames individually.

+Download: Click "Download All Frames (ZIP)" to save all captured PNG images in a compressed archive.